 As the authority associated with the Ministry of the Interior in each region, the prefect is competent to grant a clearance certificate for the use of Category B radioactive substances, and for the appliances that contain them, in industry and research.
 The prefect is also responsible for preparing and updating the emergency plan in the province over which he or she has authority (except the medical aspects) and for its application as part of the national emergency plan.

-Pursuant to Legislative Decree No. 31 of 2010, the Ministry of the Interior shall give its advice on the authorization of the closure of the national repository together with the other ministries involved.
+Pursuant to Legislative Decree No. 31 of 2010, the Ministry of the Interior gives its advice on the authorization of the closure of the national repository together with the other ministries involved.

-This Ministry, established by Act No. 537 of 24 December 1993, results from the merger of two former ministries: the Ministry of Transport and the Ministry of the Merchant Navy.
-The duties carried out by these two ministries have been transferred to the Ministry of Transport and Navigation (now Ministry of Infrastructure and Transport).
-Thus, the latter Ministry is, at present, the competent authority, in conjunction with the Ministry of Economic Development, to grant licences for the transport of nuclear and radioactive materials by road, rail, air and sea (Article 5 of Act No. 1860 of 1962, as amended by Presidential Decree No. 1704 of 1965).
-The Ministry is also responsible for the adoption of regulations governing these different modes of transport (Article 21 of Decree No. 230 of 1995).
+The Ministry of Infrastructure and Transport, established by Act No. 537 of 24 December 1993, resulted from the merger of the Ministries of Transport and of the Merchant Navy.
+The duties carried out by these two ministries were transferred to the Ministry of Transport and Navigation (now Ministry of Infrastructure and Transport).
+Thus, this ministry is, at present, the competent authority, in conjunction with the MISE, to grant licences for the transport of nuclear and radioactive materials by road, rail, air and sea (Art.
+5 of Act No. 1860 of 1962, as amended by Presidential Decree No. 1704 of 1965).
+The ministry is also responsible for the adoption of regulations governing these different modes of transport (Art.
+21 of Decree No. 230 of 1995).

-Pursuant to Legislative Decree No. 31 of 2010 the Ministry of Infrastructure and Transport is closely involved in the process of siting, licensing, construction and operation of the national repository (see previous information for the Ministry of Economic Development).
+Pursuant to Legislative Decree No. 31 of 2010, the Ministry of Infrastructure and Transport is closely involved in the process of siting, licensing, construction and operation of the national repository (see previous information for the MISE).

-The Ministry is also involved in the licensing process of the national repository due to the research activities on decommissioning and management of radioactive waste to be implemented in the technology park hosting the national repository.
+The ministry is also involved in the licensing process of the national repository owing to the research activities on decommissioning and management of radioactive waste that are to be implemented in the technology park hosting the national repository.

-The Ministry operates through a network of offices throughout the world, in particular with permanent missions to the international organizations, ensuring that the international and European activities of Italy’s other ministries and government offices are consistent with the country’s international policy objectives.
+The Ministry of Foreign Affairs and International Cooperation operates a network of offices throughout the world, in particular with permanent missions to the international organizations, ensuring that the international and European activities of Italy’s other ministries and government offices are consistent with the country’s international policy objectives.

-The Ministry is the main governmental office leading the process of ratification by Parliament of acts of international conventions and agreements in the nuclear field, such as, inter alia, the Paris and Vienna Convention for Third Party Liability with related Amendment Protocols, the Convention on Nuclear Safety, the Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency, the Convention on Early Notification of a Nuclear Accident, the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management.
+The ministry is the main governmental office leading the process of ratification by Parliament of international conventions and agreements in the nuclear field, including: the Paris and Vienna Conventions for Third Party Liability, with related Amendment Protocols; the Convention on Nuclear Safety; the Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency; the Convention on Early Notification of a Nuclear Accident; and the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management.

 3.1.2.
 Licensing process

-The licensing body is the Ministry of Economic Development, based upon the cooperation of other competent ministries and the binding technical advice of ISPRA, which is entrusted with the role of regulatory authority, performing assessments and inspections of nuclear installations.
+The licensing body is the MITE, based upon the cooperation of other competent ministries and the binding technical advice of ISIN, which is entrusted with the role of acting as the national regulatory authority and performing assessments and inspections of nuclear installations.

-More recently, Legislative Decree No. 31 of 2010 establishes a new procedure for the localization and construction of a national repository for LLW disposal and ILW-HLW long term storage, and assigns SOGIN responsibility for the construction and operation of the repository.
-Legislative Decree No. 31 of 2010 also assigns SOGIN responsibility for proposing areas suitable for the localization of the repository, based upon criteria established by the IAEA and the new national Agency for Nuclear Safety and taking into account the results of the strategic environmental assessment.
-The steps to be taken in order to realize a national storage facility, including public consultation, are described, together with the time frames to perform each of them.
+More recently, Legislative Decree No. 31 of 2010 establishes a new procedure for the localization and construction of a national repository for very low level waste and LLW disposal and long term storage of ILW and HLW.
+The decree assigns SOGIN responsibility for the construction and operation of the repository, as well as for selecting and proposing suitable areas for its localization based upon criteria established by the IAEA and the Nuclear Safety Authority.

 3.2.
 NATIONAL LAWS AND REGULATIONS IN NUCLEAR POWER